Live Plastic Surgery Videos

 A Tummy Tuck, or Abdominoplasty, creates a smoother, firmer abdominal profile in better proportion to your weight and body type.

-The board-certified plastic surgeons at Hedden Plastic Surgery — William J. Hedden, M.D. and Christopher J. Schaffer, M.D. — are highly experienced in performing tummy tucks and other body contouring procedures.
+The plastic surgeons at Hedden Plastic Surgery — William J. Hedden, M.D., J. Stephen Gunn, M.D. and M. Jude LaBarbera, M.D. — are highly experienced in performing tummy tucks and other body contouring procedures.

 By removing excess fat and skin from the abdomen area, and in most cases restoring weakened or separated abdominal muscles, the Alabama plastic surgeons at our cosmetic surgery center in Birmingham can streamline your figure and put a bounce in your step.